The Joy of JavaScript Absolute Imports

 import { Page } from '../../views/pages/Page';

-be found ‘up’ two directories and then inside the views/pages
+, which can be found ‘up’ two directories and then inside theviews/pages

 directory.”

-Here’s that same import via an absolute path:
+Here’s that same import with an absolute path:

 import { Page } from 'views/pages/Page';

-directory, but we can’t say that in this
+directory, but we can’t say that with just this much information.

-The difference between these two statements is subtle, just a few characters.
-It’s easy to enable this option in every kind of JavaScript application I’ve worked on.
+The difference between these two statements is subtle; just a few characters.
+It’s configurable on every kind of JavaScript and TypeScript project I’ve worked on.
 Google “absolute imports in X framework” for the implementation in your framework.

 Why Are They Great?

-I love absolute imports; here are a few reasons why.
+I love absolute imports, and strongly prefer them!
+Here are a few reasons why.

 First, absolute imports auto-complete well.
 I use Vim’s ctrl-x ctrl-l